Farrukhjon/programming-interview-qa/README.md

-Programming Interview Questions and Answers with its Code
+Programming Interview Questions and Answers with Codes
 ---

 In this project I have collected set of questions and tried give answers with some code examples.